okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 Each feature's Product team manages and supports the feature and internally validates it for a set of use cases.
 Minimal documentation is directly provided to customers for API-related Beta releases and is normally not publicly hosted.
 API endpoint and configuration information is normally supplied.

-> **Important:** Okta only enables Beta features in Preview org environments because Okta Customer Support doesn't support these features.
+> **Important:** Okta only enables Beta features in Preview org environments.
+Okta Customer Support doesn't support these features.
 Beta features can change at any time during the Beta release.

 Okta selects a few customers for early testing of features in a Beta release.
 Customers participating in a Beta program agree to provide feedback that is required for maturing the feature.
-However, market requirements for that feature determine the timeline for addressing specific areas of feedback (including bugs).
+Market requirements for a feature determine the timeline for addressing specific areas of feedback (including bugs).

 Beta releases are managed in two ways: